OpenEvalProject/evals/manuscripts/elife-55963/v1/manuscript.md

 Cells were then washed once with transport buffer (1XTB: 20 mM Hepes, 110 mM KOAc, 5 mM NaOAc, 2 mM MgOAc, 1 mM EGTA, pH 7.3 adjusted with KOH) and permeabilised by incubation for 10 min, at room temperature with digitonin (40 μg/mL).
 Cells were then washed 3 times with 1XTB supplied with 5 mg/mL PEG 6000 to avoid osmotic shock.
 After the final wash, excess buffer was removed and the transport mix was quickly added to the cells to start the experiment.
 The final transport mix was composed of 1 μM Importinα, 1 μM Importinß, 4 μM RanGDP, 2 μM NTF2, 2 mM GTP and 8 nM capsid cargo.
 In order to allow the import complex to form, the cargo was first pre-incubated with Importinß and Importinα on ice for at least 10 min, then the rest of the transport mix was added and the solution was spun down for 10 min at 10000 g to remove any aggregates.
 Each experiment was performed side-by-side with control cells incubated with fluorescently labelled 70 kDa Dextran (Sigma 53471) to confirm nuclear envelope intactness throughout the whole experiment.
 We note that, in order to exclude possible contaminations of free capsid monomers and/or fragments in our experiments, we applied stringent quality checks to each capsid prep and only used samples that had all of the following: uniform EM images, good quality monodisperse DLS, FCS parameters in line with monodisperse cargo of the right size.

-## Microinjection in starfish oocytes
+### Microinjection in starfish oocytes

 Starfish (Patiria pectinifera) were kindly provided by Kazoyushi Chiba (Ochanomizu University, Tokyo, Japan) and kept at 16°C in seawater aquariums at MPI-BPC’s marine facilities.
 Oocytes were extracted from the animals fresh for each experiment as described earlier (Lénárt et al., 2003).
 Fluorescent proteins were injected using microneedles, as described previously (Borrego-Pinto et al., 2016; Jaffe and Terasaki, 2004).

-## Confocal fluorescence microscopy
+### Confocal fluorescence microscopy

 Time-lapse confocal imaging of nuclear import was performed on an Olympus FLUOVIEW FV3000 scanning confocal microscope, using a 40x air objective (NA = 0.95).
 An automated multi-position acquisition was carried out, where 12 different regions (typically containing 10 cells each) were imaged in two different wells.
 Three channels were recorded at each time step, using the 405 nm (Hoechst), 488 nm (Mitotracker) and 640 nm (cargo) laser lines for excitation.
 Images were acquired every 2 min for 80–90 min, using continuous autofocusing with Z-drift compensation to ensure imaging stability.

-## Image and data analysis
+### Image and data analysis

 Results of the time-lapse import experiments were analysed with a custom-written Fiji (Schindelin et al., 2012) script (Source code 1).
 The Hoechst and Mitotracker channels were used to generate reference masks for the nucleus, nuclear envelope and cytoplasm at each time point.
 Briefly, the two images were pre-processed with Gaussian blur to aid in area segmentation, and then thresholded.
 The nuclear mask was eroded three times to remove contributions coming from the nuclear envelope, and the envelope mask was generated by subtracting the eroded mask from the non-eroded one.
 The final masks were then used to extract the average intensity of cargo signal in the different areas of interest.
 Final data analysis and plotting was performed in IgorPro (Wavemetrics).
-Fluorescence intensities were background-corrected, rescaled according to the capsid brightness and fitted to an inverse exponential function It=A+IMAX1-e-τ*t, with IMAX being the plateau value reached at infinity, τ the reaction constant with units 1/s and A an offset parameter.
+Fluorescence intensities were background-corrected, rescaled according to the capsid brightness and fitted to an inverse exponential function $It=A+I_{MAX}1-e^{-\tau*t}$, with $I_{MAX}$ being the plateau value reached at infinity, $\tau$ the reaction constant with units 1/s and $A$ an offset parameter.

-## Mathematical analysis of the data
+### Mathematical analysis of the data

-The initial flux was estimated from the mono-exponential fit as J=τ⋅IMAX.
+The initial flux was estimated from the mono-exponential fit as $J=\tau⋅I_{MAX}$.
 Error bars in the initial flux show sample standard deviations across the 12 imaged regions.
-For comparison with the theoretical predictions, where the flux saturates to a maximal value Jmax/(kONc)=1aRan  reached as N→∞, we normalised all the flux measurements by the maximal observed value of the flux across all the technical replicate (that was still within 95% confidence interval of the mean value).
-Changing the normalisation value of the flux does not qualitatively change the conclusions of the model; however, it may cause a slight increase to our FR values and a slight decrease to our ϵ values.
-FR and ϵ values were obtained using a least-squares fit implemented in Python.
-Plots of ΔG and overlays of our fits onto the initial flux were also performed using Python.
+For comparison with the theoretical predictions, where the flux saturates to a maximal value $J_{max}/(k_{ON}c)=\frac{1}{a_{Ran}}$ reached as $N→∞$, we normalised all the flux measurements by the maximal observed value of the flux across all the technical replicate (that was still within 95% confidence interval of the mean value).
+Changing the normalisation value of the flux does not qualitatively change the conclusions of the model; however, it may cause a slight increase to our $FR$ values and a slight decrease to our $ϵ$ values. $FR$ and $ϵ$ values were obtained using a least-squares fit implemented in Python.
+Plots of $ΔG$ and overlays of our fits onto the initial flux were also performed using Python.